k8gb-io/k8gb/docs/proxy_externaldns.md

 # External DNS behind a proxy

 External DNS needs to communicate with a DNS server outside of the kubernetes cluster to update records.
-If there is a proxy for egress of the Kubernetes cluster the following should be configured:
+If a proxy is used for egress from the Kubernetes cluster the following should be configured:
 ```
 externaldns:
   extraEnv: